openhab/openhab-python/README.md

 ```

-2. using the logging module.
-Here you get a logging object, already initialized with the prefix "org.openhab.automation.pythonscripting"
+2. Using the logging module behaves like normal print statements and are prefixed with "org.openhab.automation.pythonscripting" and marked with log level INFO, ERROR, WARN ...

 ```python
 from openhab import logging